mkarutz/sdsl-lite/README.md

 g++ -std=c++11 -O3 -I ~/include -L ~/lib program.cpp -o lsdsl
 ```

-Next we suggest you use the excellent tutorial of Simon Gog which describes
+Next we suggest you look at the excellent [tutorial](url) of Simon Gog which describes
-all major data structures of the library.
+all major features of the library or look at some of the provided [examples](examples).

 Test
 ----

+Implementing succinct data structures can be tricky.
+To ensure that all data
+structures behave as expected, we created a large collection of unit tests
+which can be used to check the correctness of the library on your computer.
-The [test](./test) directory contains test code for many library
-structures.
-We use [googletest][GTEST] framework and [make][MAKE]
+The [test](./test) directory contains test code.
+We use [googletest][GTEST]
-to run the tests.
-See the README file in the directory for details.
+framework and [make][MAKE] to run the tests.
+See the README file in the
+directory for details.

 To simply run all unit tests type